 Between the second day of Pesach and the celebration of Shavuot, we are commanded to count the Omer, an ancient Hebrew measure of grain.
 This time of counting also links Pesach and the Exodus to Shavuot and the giving of the Torah, reminding us that redemption from slavery was not complete until we received the Torah.

 The Omer has traditionally been a somber period of reflection and mourning.
-One reason for this could be that during this time in the second century C.E., thousands of Rabbi Akiva’s students died of a plague caused by the lack of respect they were showing one another.
+One reason for this could be that during this time in the second century C.E., thousands of Rabbi Akiva’s students died of a plague caused by the lack of respect they showed each other.
 Lag BaOmer, which takes place on the 18th of Iyar, falls on the 33rd day of this counting (typically in May).
 On Lag BaOmer, this plague either stopped or was temporarily lifted.
 Thus, Lag BaOmer is a day of celebration in the midst of morning.

 When we celebrate the festival of Lag B’Omer, we recall the courageous deeds of our Jewish heroes of long ago.